TomasHubelbauer/babel-sourcemap/readme.md

 string literals, as long as they are in the same order as the ones in the output (which originate from the source, so have `source` in the sourcemap - non-`null` location) are considered as translatable strings.

+The algorithm:

+- Pull out string literals from the source using TSC
+- Pull out string literals from the target using TSC
+- Ignore string literals in target not in source (`use string` etc.)
+- Validate the remaining sets of literals match in count and order
+- Replace the string literals in the target with corresponding resource strings